Hypnosis for Anxiety, Depression & Panic Attacks

-For my purposes here today, I am going to talk about Anxiety, Depression and Panic Attacks.
+I am going to talk about Anxiety, Depression, and Panic Attacks.
 Let’s just refer to these issues as “ADP” for short. as one topic.
-This is because MOST of the time a person is experiencing all four of these issues, although they are different they are in fact more alike than they are different.
+This is because MOST of the time a person is experiencing all three of these issues, although they are different, they are in fact more alike than they are different.

 Stress is the body's reaction to any change that requires an adjustment or response.
 The body reacts to these changes with physical, mental, and emotional responses.
 Stress is a normal part of life.
 You can experience stress from your environment, your body, and your thoughts.
 Even positive life changes such as a promotion, a mortgage, or the birth of a child produce stress.

-"Stress is a normal reaction the body has when changes occur.
+"Stress is a normal reaction the body has when change occurs.
 It can respond to these changes physically, mentally, or emotionally."

 How does stress affect health?

-Sadness, Loss and Stress can be a significant issue for some individuals.
-Attempting to shuffle the entirety of our obligations and the ever-expanding requests being set on us can put an enormous cost for our well-being.
-As our feelings of anxiety go up, so do our wellbeing dangers.
-Hypnotherapy can not only assist you with calming directly down but could eliminate altogether.”
+Sadness, Loss, and Stress can be a significant issue for some individuals.
+Attempting to shuffle the entirety of our obligations and the ever-expanding requests being set on us can put an enormous cost to our well-being.
+As our feelings of anxiety go up, so do our well-being dangers.
+Hypnotherapy can not only assist you with calming directly down but could eliminate it altogether.”